 Frequently Asked Questions

-Atomic Rowing is comprised of our Junior and Adult Coached Programs at Oak Ridge Rowing Association.
+Atomic Rowing is the name of our Junior and Adult Coached Programs at Oak Ridge Rowing Association.
 Oak Ridge Rowing Association (ORRA) is the club and venue which oversees all regatta, spring training, and boathouse operations.
 ORRA is a 501(c)3 non-profit founded in 1978 whose mission is to promote the sport of rowing in Oak Ridge and East Tennessee.

 No previous experience is necessary!
 This is truly a unique and fair opportunity to learn a new sport.
 We will teach you everything you need to know.

-Varsity squad: Monday-Friday 4:15-6:16pm & Saturday 8:30-10:30am.
 Development squad, FALL: Monday-Wednesday-Friday 4:15-6:15pm & Saturday 8:30-10:30am.
-Development squad, SPRING: Tuesday-Friday 4:15-6:15pm & Saturday 8:30-10:30am.
+SPRING: Monday-Wednesday, and Friday 4:15-6:15pm & Saturday 8:30-10:30am.

 While attendance is expected at all practices, absences for other sports, school activities, appointments, etc. are excused if coaches are provided notice 1 week in advance.